krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 Although this method is feasible, it includes linear search, so its time complexity is $O(n)$.
 This method is inefficient when the array contains many duplicate `target`s.

 Now consider extending the binary search code.
-As shown in the Figure 10-6 , the overall process remains the same, each round first calculates the midpoint index $m$, then judges the size relationship between `target` and `nums[m]`, divided into the following cases.
+As shown in Figure 10-6, the overall process remains the same, each round first calculates the midpoint index $m$, then judges the size relationship between `target` and `nums[m]`, divided into the following cases.

 - When `nums[m] < target` or `nums[m] > target`, it means `target` has not been found yet, thus use the normal binary search interval reduction operation, **thus making pointers $i$ and $j$ approach `target`**.
 - When `nums[m] == target`, it indicates that the elements less than `target` are in the interval $[i, m - 1]$, therefore use $j = m - 1$ to narrow the interval, **thus making pointer $j$ approach elements less than `target`**.